Please Note: This is an online class

 - Basic aims of parking management: support public goals, use existing parking more efficiently, and reduce negative impacts of unmanaged parking

-- Review of techniques: parking management equipment, pricing, regulations, and education/marketing
+- Review of techniques: parking management, technology and equipment, pricing, regulations, curb management, repurposing curb parking, and education/marketing

 - Developing parking management strategies that match local context: big city, small downtown, business park, shopping center, and residential neighborhood

-- Engagement processes for achieving buy-in and support
+- Engagement processes for achieving buy-in and the politics of reforming parking management

 What You Will LearnStudents will learn how to develop and implement a parking management plan that matches the local context with best-practice examples from California and beyond.
 Such a parking management plan supports local sustainability, economic development, and livability goals.